akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 @@@ div { .group-scala }

-After running (materializing) the `RunnableGraph[T]` we get back the materialized value of type T. Every stream processing stage can produce a materialized value, and it is the responsibility of the user to combine them to a new type.
+After running (materializing) the `RunnableGraph[T]` we get back the materialized value of type T. Every stream operator can produce a materialized value, and it is the responsibility of the user to combine them to a new type.
 In the above example we used `toMat` to indicate that we want to transform the materialized value of the source and sink, and we used the convenience function `Keep.right` to say that we are only interested in the materialized value of the sink.